The Python MQbtT library¶

 --help Show this message and exit.

-To inspect the traffic, once the broker URI and pair id are specified, the
+Once the broker host and pair id are specified, the mqbtt_dump command, acting

 The recorded traffic can then be conveniently read using the replies class as shown in the examples/Analysis.ipynb